 - 5.1 The Trust will respond to concerns.
 Testing out concerns is not the same as either accepting or rejecting them.
 This will usually be within 10 working days. - 5.2 Where appropriate, the matters raised may: - be investigated by the governing body, internal audit, or through the schools' disciplinary procedures; - be referred to the police; - be referred to the external auditor; - form the subject of an independent inquiry; and/or - be referred to the Safeguarding Board. - 5.3 In order to protect individuals and those accused of misdeeds or possible malpractice, initial enquiries will be made to decide whether an investigation is appropriate and, if so, what form it should take.
 The overriding principle that the Trust will have in mind is the public interest.
 Concerns or allegations which fall within the scope of specific procedures (for example, child protection or discrimination issues) will normally be referred for consideration under those procedures. - 5.4 Some concerns may be resolved by agreed action without the need for investigation.
-On occasions, urgent action may be required to be taken before any investigation is conducted. - 5.5 Within ten working days of a concern being raised, the responsible person (the head teacher or chair of governors or CEO, in the case of a concern relating to the head teacher) will write to the employee: - acknowledging that the concern has been received; - indicating how it is proposed to deal with the matter; - giving an estimate of how long it will take to provide a final response; - telling the employee whether any initial enquiries have been made; - supplying the employee with information on support mechanisms; and - telling the employee whether further investigations will take place and if not, why not. - 5.6 Where appropriate, the matters raised may: - be investigated by management, an appropriately trained investigator or through another appropriate procedure;
+On occasions, urgent action may be required to be taken before any investigation is conducted. - 5.5 Within ten working days of a concern being raised, the responsible person (the head teacher or chair of governors or CEO, in the case of a concern relating to the head teacher) will write to the employee: - acknowledging that the concern has been received; - indicating how it is proposed to deal with the matter; - giving an estimate of how long it will take to provide a final response; - telling the employee whether any initial enquiries have been made; - supplying the employee with information on support mechanisms; and - telling the employee whether further investigations will take place and if not, why not. - 5.6 Where appropriate, the matters raised may:

-- be referred to the police; - be referred to the external auditor; or - for the subject of an independent inquiry. - 5.7 In order to protect individuals and those accused of misdeeds or possible malpractice, initial enquiries will be made to decide whether an investigation is appropriate and, if so, what form it should take. - 5.8 Some concerns may be resolved by agreed action without the need for an investigation.
+- investigated by a member of the relevant school's Senior Leadership Team, the Trust's Executive Team or Trust's Board of Trustees (depending on the nature of the concern) or through appropriate disciplinary procedures; - be referred to the police, and or other appropriate agencies; - be referred to the Trust's external auditor; or - form the subject of an independent inquiry; - resolved by agreed action without the need for investigation. - 5.7 In order to protect individuals and those accused of misdeeds or possible malpractice, initial enquiries will be made to decide whether an investigation is appropriate and, if so, what form it should take. - 5.8 Some concerns may be resolved by agreed action without the need for an investigation.
 If urgent action is required this will be taken before any investigation is conducted.
 The amount of contact between the individuals considering the issues and the employee will depend on the nature of the matters raised, the potential difficulties involved and the clarity of the information provided.
 If necessary, the Trust will seek further information from the employee. - 5.9 An employee can be accompanied by a union or professional association representative or a work colleague at any meeting.
 If preferred, the meeting should take place away from the workplace.
 The Trust will take steps to minimise any difficulties that may be experienced as a result of raising a concern.
 For instance, if an employee is required to give evidence in criminal or disciplinary proceedings the Trust will arrange for this person to receive advice about the procedure. - 5.10 The Trust accepts that employees need to be assured that the matter has been properly addressed and, subject to legal constraints, an employee will be informed of the outcome of any investigation.